gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 1. Close the client
 2. In your Gridcoin data folder, delete the accrual folder, the txleveldb folder, and blk00*.dat (with * being any number).
-3. Restart the wallet and wait for it to sync.
-If you don't want to wait you can also use the snapshot which you can use by clicking on File -> Snapshot or using the `-snapshotdownload` [command line argument](cmd-options "wikilink")
+1. Restart the wallet and wait for it to sync.

+Note that this problem is often caused by anti-virus software or firewalls.
+Be sure Gridcoin is not being blocked by your security software.

 You can also try running the wallet as an administrator.